nowarp/nowarp.github.io/versioned_docs/version-0.7/tutorial/blueprint.md

 # Using Misti with Blueprint

-[Blueprint](https://github.com/ton-org/blueprint/) is a platform to compile, test, and deploy contracts on the TON blockchain.
-It is quite similar to Hardhat and Truffle for Ethereum.
+[Blueprint](https://github.com/ton-org/blueprint/) is a platform for compiling, testing, and deploying contracts on the TON blockchain.
+It is similar to Hardhat and Truffle for Ethereum.

-There is a [blueprint-misti](https://github.com/nowarp/blueprint-misti) plugin that can be added to a Blueprint configuration.
-It adds the `blueprint misti` command, which runs the static analyzer over the selected Blueprint project.
+The [blueprint-misti](https://github.com/nowarp/blueprint-misti) plugin can be added to your Blueprint configuration.
+It adds the `blueprint misti` command, which runs the static analyzer over your selected Blueprint project.

 This page describes how to use it.